Living with someone who is not a close relative for 28 days or more

 The Children Act 1989, and section 44 of the Children Act 2004, outlines the legal duty of the local authority to make sure that the welfare of all privately fostered children is safeguarded and promoted.

 If you are planning to privately foster you must inform us no earlier than 13 weeks before, and no later than 6 weeks before you start to care for a child.
 If the child comes to live with you in an emergency you must inform us within 48 hours.
-You can download notification forms from the Information and resources section of this page.
+You can download notification forms from the Downloads section of this page.

 A social worker will need to visit you and the people who live in your home to make sure that the placement is suitable and that all the needs of the child or children are being met.
 They will also speak to the child or children to make sure that a thorough assessment of the placement is carried out.
 A social worker will also be able to offer you support and advice.
 All members of your family living in your home that are aged 16 and over must have a police check.